 In order to buy PIBS, you would need to transact through an appropriate professional advisor, such as a stockbroker.

-No. The Society does not have such arrangements.
 To sell PIBS you need to talk to a professional advisor such as a stockbroker.

 Can you advise me on whether I should buy or sell Manchester Building Society PIBS?